American Museum of Natural History: Hall of Birds of the World

 The Hall of Birds of the World is on the south side of the second floor.
 The global diversity of bird species is exhibited in this hall.
 12 dioramas showcase various ecosystems around the world and provide a sample of the varieties of birds that live there.
 Example dioramas include South Georgia featuring king penguins and skuas, the East African plains featuring secretarybirds and bustards, and the Australian outback featuring honeyeaters, cockatoos, and kookaburras.

 Whitney Memorial Hall of Oceanic Birds

-The Hall of Oceanic Birds was founded in 1953 by Frank Chapman and Leonard C. Sanford, originally museum volunteers, who had gone forward with creation of a hall to feature birds of the Pacific islands.
-In the years up to its founding, the museum had engaged in various expeditions to Fiji, New Zealand, and the Marianas (among other locations) to collect birds for the exhibit.
+The Whitney Memorial Wing, originally named after Harry Payne Whitney and comprising 750,000 birds, opened in 1939.
+Later known as the Hall of Oceanic Birds, it was completed and dedicated in 1953.
+It was founded by Frank Chapman and Leonard C. Sanford, originally museum volunteers, who had gone forward with creation of a hall to feature birds of the Pacific islands.
 The hall was designed as a completely immersive collection of dioramas, including a circular display featuring birds-of-paradise.
 In 1998, the Butterfly Conservatory was installed inside the hall.
-Originally intended as a temporary exhibit, the Butterfly Conservatory grew in popularity over the years.